Isle of Anglesey County Council

 • 350 g - any other fruit

-In all cases, where the product contains multiple types of fruit you should use the combined weight of fruit.
+In all cases, where the product contains multiple types of fruit, you must use the combined weight of fruit.

 MARMALADE (MARMALÊD)